Obarun/66/doc/66-event.md

 one `66 emit cert-renewed` reaches every subscriber at once.
 The source knows nothing about its reactors — you add a subscriber, never touch the source.

 This is where the model departs from unit-per-trigger designs.
-A systemd `.timer` or `.path` activates a **single** `Unit=` (defaulting to the same-name `.service`); to drive several services from one trigger you must interpose a `.target` that pulls them in, and to give each a different action there is no native way at all — the trigger and the acted-upon unit are 1:1.
-In 66 the coupling is 1:N by construction.
+Where a trigger file names the single service it activates, driving several services from one trigger means interposing a group that pulls them all in, and giving each of them a *different* action is not expressible at all — the trigger and the acted-upon service are 1:1.
+In 66 the coupling is 1:N by construction, and each reactor keeps its own verb.

 ### About the `event` type and arming